 - Pre-blended non-shrink grouts

-Self-leveling concrete is an excellent solution for fixing uneven interior surfaces, ready for new flooring to be laid down on top.
+The self-leveling floor is an excellent solution for fixing uneven interior surfaces, ready for new flooring to be laid on top.
 It is easy to use, so most intelligent DIY owners will do the job, saving some money.

 When mixing with water, the key to pouring it right is to get your concrete to a good consistency.
 This will help the compound create a flat, consistent surface and spread evenly.

 Another thing to bear in mind, you need to work quickly.
 Once you stop mixing the compounds and start pouring, you will have as little as 10-15 minutes before the self-leveler cement reaches its initial set.
 Once it starts curing, it can be impossible to fix mistakes.

 If you have first-hand experience with self-leveler, you can try DIY.
 However, in all other cases, we strongly recommend hiring a pro.
-Consequently, in this article, we learned what self-leveling concrete is?
+Consequently, in this article, we learned what self-leveling floors.
 Also, what is the best method of application?